Cloudino/Cloudino-Doc/README.md

 Welcome to Cloudino Documentation!
 ===================
-Cloudino is an Internet of Things Platform that allows you to connect to the cloud, differents MCU platforms (Atmel AVR, Microchip PIC, etc.) in a very easy and transparent way.
+Cloudino is a Full Stack Internet of Things Platform, Open Source and Open Hardware, that allows the development and instrumentation of Internet of the Things solutions in a simple and transparent way

 Cloudino is developed and maintained by INFOTEC (Public Research Center of CONACYT) as a Open Source and Open Hardware Platform